harikas14/Pages/docs/MacSMug-PRIVACY_POLICY.md

 - **No Vendor Lock-in**: Your data remains in open, standard formats

 ### Revoking Access and Data Deletion
-You can revoke MacSMug's access to your SmugMug account through multiple methods:
+You can revoke SMugVault's access to your SmugMug account through multiple methods:

-1. **Within MacSMug**: Use the "Logout" or "Disconnect Account" feature to remove local authentication
+1. **Within SMugVault**: Use the "Logout" or "Disconnect Account" feature to remove local authentication
 2. **SmugMug Account Settings**:
    - Log into SmugMug.com
    - Go to Account Settings → Privacy → Authorized Applications
-   - Find "MacSMug" and click "Revoke Access"
+   - Find "SMugVault" and click "Revoke Access"
 3. **Complete Data Removal**:
-   - Uninstall MacSMug from Applications folder
+   - Uninstall SMugVault from Applications folder
-   - Manually delete `~/Library/Application Support/MacSMug/` for complete cleanup
+   - Manually delete `~/Library/Application Support/SMugVault/` for complete cleanup
    - Keychain data is automatically removed when the app is uninstalled

 ## Children's Privacy (COPPA Compliance)

-MacSMug is not specifically directed at children under 13 years of age.
+SMugVault is not specifically directed at children under 13 years of age.
 We do not knowingly collect, use, or disclose personal information from children under 13.
-If you are under 13 years of age, please do not use MacSMug without parental supervision and consent.
+If you are under 13 years of age, please do not use SMugVault without parental supervision and consent.

 If we become aware that we have inadvertently collected personal information from a child under 13, we will take steps to delete such information promptly.